Hyperbaric medicine: Medical uses

+These uses are similar to those approved by the US FDA as of 2021.

+Mucormycosis, especially rhinocerebral disease in the setting of diabetes mellitus may be supported.

-There is no reliable evidence to support its use in autism, cancer, diabetes, HIV/AIDS, Alzheimer's disease, asthma, Bell's palsy, cerebral palsy, depression, heart disease, migraines, multiple sclerosis, Parkinson's disease, spinal cord injury, sports injuries, or stroke.
-Furthermore, there is evidence that potential side effects of hyperbaric medicine pose an unjustified risk in such cases.
-A Cochrane review published in 2016 has raised questions about the ethical basis for future clinical trials of hyperbaric oxygen therapy, in view of the increased risk of damage to the eardrum in children with autism spectrum disorders.
+There is insufficient evidence for use in autism, cancer, diabetes, HIV/AIDS, Alzheimer's, asthma, Bell's palsy, cerebral palsy, depression, heart disease, migraines, multiple sclerosis, Parkinson's, spinal cord injury, sports injuries, or stroke.
+Furthermore, potential side effects pose an unjustified risk in such cases.
+A Cochrane review in 2016 of autism spectrum found no links to improvements in social abilities or cognitive function.
+There are also ethical issues with further trials, as the eardrum can be damaged during hyperbaric therapy.
 Despite the lack of evidence, in 2015, the number of people utilizing this therapy has continued to rise.
 There is also insufficient evidence to support its use in acute traumatic or surgical wounds.

-Hearing issues
+Hearing

-There is limited evidence that hyperbaric oxygen therapy improves hearing in patients with sudden sensorineural hearing loss who present within two weeks of hearing loss.
-There is some indication that HBOT might improve tinnitus presenting in the same time frame.
+There is limited evidence for sudden sensorineural hearing loss within two weeks of onset.
+It might improve tinnitus presenting in the same time frame.